translate/amagama/docs/installation.rst

 Installing amaGama
 ******************

 Want to try amaGama?
-This guide will guide you through installing amaGama and its requirements.
+This will guide you through installing amaGama and its requirements.

 .. _installation#dependencies: